kailash-manasarovar/statement/docs/timeline/2021/october.md

 ### Set up, for sport, again

 - I'm hired as the lead technical writer for department A (Codefi) where I will build and manage their numerous documentation sites (some of which they already have but mostly will be new).
+- Initially, I will be a team of one person only.
-- As part of my work I'll collaborate with department B (Madeline's department) who already run multiple documentation sites.
+- As part of my work, I'll collaborate with department B (Madeline's department) who already run multiple documentation sites.
 - I will use the same docs platform they use.
 - Madeline's department has been running documentation systems for years.
 They're extremely efficient and all their systems are working well.
+- I don't meet Madeline until week two.
+- I meet Byron, the team lead, and Nicolas the docs engineer early on, week one.

-- It becomes clear to me very quickly that Nicolas (and by extension Madeline's) team expect me to work for them too, as their underling and as a new colleague.
+- It becomes clear to me very quickly that Nicolas (and by extension Madeline's) team expect me to work for them too; as an underling team member.
 - I find it extremely strange.
 They have a lead already.
-Why would I be OK about working two jobs?
+Why would I be OK about working two jobs, one of which I was not hired for?
-- I meet Byron, their lead early on.
-- One of the first things he mentions is how we'll be having an offsite soon.
+- One of the first things Byron mentions is how we'll be having an offsite soon.
-- I'm a little surprised at this as it is mostly covid lock-down in the world and he and Madeline are based in Australia.
+- I'm a little surprised at this as it is still mostly covid lock-down in the world and he and Madeline are based in Australia.
-- Byron seems exited about his department's offsite and mentions is multiple time.
+- Byron seems exited about his department's offsite and mentions it multiple times.
 - Again, I'm unclear why I would be invited to another department's offsite.
 - To add context, there are numerous technical writers all over the business; why invite just me from outside the department?
-- It's all very strange and inexplicable and no-one is clear about any of it; what's expected from me with regards to this external team.
+- It's all very strange and inexplicable and no-one is clear about any of it; as in what's expected from me with regards to this external team.
+- My manager does not add any clarity when I talk to him about it.
 - It feels like they're trying to poach me - that's my explanation for it anyway.
+- I wonder if it's intentional; an impossible situation which can only result in conflict?

 ### Nicolas